 Dayna is working on her second career, after enjoying an earlier career working on Broadway.
 She is based in Los Angeles, but still roots for the New York Mets.

 John F.K.
 Parenteau - Pixel Pusher

-In addition to visual effects, John is an accomplished content developer and writer.
-John also teaches race car driving and filmmaking.
-He lives in New York City.
+In addition to visual effects, John is an accomplished filmmaker and writer, producing projects under his Lucamax Pictures banner.
+John also teaches race car driving.
+He lives in Los Angeles.